paul-altyfc/project-backend/README.md

 # app/google-services.json

-Due to the security risks associated with providing API Keys in plain text they have been removed from the file.
+Due to the security risks associated with providing API Keys in plain text they have been removed from the file